Thierry Boutsen

+Since retiring from motor racing, Boutsen has moved into the aviation industry, selling business jets from his firm in Monaco.
+He is also the founder, co-owner and advisor to Boutsen Racing, who have competed in touring car racing since 1998.

 Career

 Junior formulae and sportscars

 After winning the "Volant V" in 1977 at the André Pilette Racing School, Zolder, Boutsen entered the Belgian Formula Ford 1600 championship and won it in 1978 with 15 victories in 18 races.
 He also entered the 1978 Spa 24 Hours race, the last auto race on the old 14 km (8.7 mi) Spa-Francorchamps circuit- driving a Toyota Trueno.
 For 1979 he moved to Formula 3, winning three races in 1980 and second place in the European title race, behind Michele Alboreto.
 In 1981 he moved to Formula 2 and was again second in the European championship, including winning at the 14-mile Nürburgring- this time behind Geoff Lees.

 He also entered the 1981 24 Hours of Le Mans.
 The race started at 3pm in unusually hot weather – one hour earlier than usual due to the Parliamentary elections held on the same weekend.
 At 4:06pm Boutsen suffered a massive accident just after the Hunaudières kink, some 400 m before the Mulsanne bosse (the "hump") when his WM P81-Peugeot was travelling at some 350 km/h.
 A suspension piece had failed and the car hit the guard-rail losing the entire rear end.
 Boutsen was untouched, but the debris field of hurled parts and bodywork was spread over 150 m.
 Three marshals and a gendarme were struck by the debris.
 One of them, Thierry Mabilat, was killed - struck in the chest by a detached piece of the guard rail.
 The other two marshals, Claude Hertault and Serge David (who lost an arm), and the gendarme were all seriously injured.

 In 1983 Boutsen drove in the European Touring Car Championship and in World Sportscar races, where he won the very first Group C race, the Monza 1000 km with Bob Wollek driving a Porsche 956.
 He also won the famous Daytona 24-hour race in 1985, co-driving the Porsche 956 from the Preston Henn Racing with Bob Wollek, A. J. Foyt and Al Unser Sr.